 Sysco Logo

 The company moved away from allusions and dark colors: it chose a simple and light emblem consisting of a single word.
 The inscription is made in a highly rounded grotesque.
 All letters are smooth, soft, and streamlined except for “y,” which is composed of half a leaf and a diagonal stripe with even cuts.
-Through the plant element, the corporation shows that the products it supplies are healthy and environmentally safe.
+Through the plant element, the corporation demonstrates that its products are healthy and environmentally safe.

 Font and Colors